 Stretching from San Antonio to Austin on the east and Concan to Junction on the west, the Texas Hill Country is one of the most popular regions in the Lone Star State for visitors.
 Among the rolling hills and between expansive rivers you'll find a number of quaint cities and small towns that offer visitors the opportunity to explore some of the diverse cultures of Texas through a variety of unique attractions.

-Rising 425 feet above the ground (1825 feet above sea level), Enchanted Rock is one of the largest natural rock formations in the nation.
-Having been designated a National Natural Landmark since 1970, Enchanted Rock also has a fascinating history with the native peoples of Texas and early Texas settlers.
+Rising 425 feet above the ground (1,825 feet above sea level), Enchanted Rock is one of the largest natural rock formations in the nation.
+Designated as a National Natural Landmark in 1970, Enchanted Rock also has a fascinating history with the native peoples of Texas and early Texas settlers.

-Schlitterbahn New Braunfels features over three miles of tubing, 3 water coasters, the world's first artificial wave machine, 7 children play areas, and 17 waterslides.
+Schlitterbahn New Braunfels features over three miles of tubing, three water coasters, the world's first artificial wave machine, seven children's play areas, and 17 waterslides.
 Its most unique feature is the use of inner tubes for a variety of water rides and recreation, ranging from the lazily flowing Kristal River to the wild rapids of the Whitewater Tube Chute.
 Without a doubt, Schlitterbahn New Braunfels offers something for everyone and is especially welcoming on those hot Texas summer days.